-Is there such a thing as too many credit cards?
+Is there such a thing as too many credit cards or too few?

 There is not a strict universal limit on the number of credit cards that is considered to be “too many” or “too few.”
 Your credit score won’t tank once you hit a certain number.
-In reality, “too many” credit cards is the point at which you’re losing money on annual fees or having trouble keeping up with bills—and that varies from person to person.
+In reality, the point of “too many” credit cards is when you’re losing money on annual fees or having trouble keeping up with bills — and that varies from person to person.

 If you are well organized, you may be able to handle 10 or more credit cards and keep track of their benefits, fees and payments without any problem.
 If you travel all the time and maximize travel credit cards like it’s your part-time job, then having an array of credit cards with different perks could even be incredibly lucrative.
 Some power users may have 20, 30 or more cards in their household.

 Then again, it’s easy to become overwhelmed with different credit card earning rates, rewards programs, fees and payment due dates.
 You may realize you’ve reached your limit when you begin getting your cards and payments confused or can no longer keep track of the perks each one offers.